sfinxinside/documentation/documentation/developer-portal-signup.md

-# Signup to the Sfinx developer portal
+# Sign up to the Sfinx developer portal

 * Navigate to https://developer.sfinxinside.com in order to signup to the Sfinx developer portal and click Sign up in the top right corner.
 * Complete the form an click sign up.